 Our house.
-This is the first time I’ve ever felt settled (despite all our future remodel plans!)
+This is the first time I’ve ever felt truly settled (despite all the remodel plans in progress).

 Japan and lots of camping trips because nature is calling.